myRentokil

 It means you can have early detection and expert intervention.

 That’s right.
 Technicians no longer have to check traps manually.
 Instead, they respond quickly, schedule a convenient time to visit and are empowered with data for enhanced insights into pest activity and risks at your site.
+Let’s put that into perspective; 12 hours of scheduled service visits over a year, for example, could become 8760 hours of premises protection.

 Now that we’ve covered what digital pest control is, it’s time to move on to two killer questions that come hand-in-hand: is it effective and why do I need it?